spencerdodd/spencerdodd.github.io/_posts/aroundtheweb/2018-03-28-target-blank.md

 * `rel="noopener noreferrer"`

-The latter of which offers protection for Chrome, Safari, and Firefox users, the former of which only offers protection for Chrome and Safari users.
+The latter of which offers protection for Chrome, Safari, Opera, and Firefox users, the former of which only offers protection for Chrome, Opera, and Safari users.
 This is what a vulnerable `href` looks like:

 ```
 <a class="top-user_website" href="https://spencerdodd.github.io/pocs/targetblank/" target="_blank">https://spencerdodd.github.io/pocs/targetblank/</a>